 So yes.
 Feel free free to use just one package of halloumi.
 You will just need to bulk out the pan in another way, the most simple idea being to add another can of white beans.

-Love halloumi recipes?
+Love halloumi dinners?
 Don’t go without checking out these other Happy Veggie Kitchen faves:

 Ready to cook?
 Prepare to meet your new favorite dinner…